Intensity of Service: Essential program elements to meet minimum standards of a Feeding Disorder Program

 Partial Hospital Program

-B. Individual has a complex chronic medical history which has precluded individual and family participation in an outpatient treatment trial, or has complex medical complexity that is precluding the individual and family's ability to make therapeutic gains in an outpatient setting.
+B. Individual has a complex chronic medical history or chronic and enduring poor nutritional intake that would lead to secondary health outcomes, or declining nutritional status that warrants more frequent individual and family participation than outpatient treatment, or has complex medical complexity that is precluding the individual and family's ability to make therapeutic gains in an outpatient setting.

 Continued Stay Criteria for Feeding Disorders IOP/PHP: